phuijse/dvc-tutorial/README.md

 **Note:** Parameters support ranges, in this case we have set three experiments in the queue.

-**Note:** Several parameters can be changed calling the `--set-param` (`-S`) flag multiple times.
+**Note:** Several parameters can be changed calling the `--set-param` (or `-S` for short) flag multiple times.
 We can do hyperparameter grid search with DVC in one line.

-Once we have filled the queue with our desired experiments we can run them with
+Once we have filled the queue with our desired experiments we can run them with:

     dvc queue start --jobs P